Guided Bus Tours

 How do I get on a bus tour?

-Purchase a bus ticket at our Main Visitor Center Gift Shop.
-Wait at the bus stop 15 minutes prior to the departure time stated on your ticket.
+If you did not reserve a seat in advance, you may purchase a bus ticket at our Main Visitor Center Gift Shop.
+Most people purchase bus tickets in-person.
+Wait at the bus stop 10 minutes prior to the departure time stated on your ticket.

 Can my entire group ride the same bus?